looi-wh/BBDC-Bot-Modified/README.md

 - added more verbose
 - minor adjustments and error detection
 - little bit of noob proofing
-- [new] no longer requires webdriver to be downloaded manually
+- [new] no longer requires chromedriver to be downloaded manually
 - [new] additional anti anti bot features